 Alzheimer’s Care Options & Long-Term Planning

 Of course, every situation is unique and there will be a different set of factors that need to be considered, depending on your individual circumstances.
-It’s common for families to choose home care for their loved one, particularly when choosing a place for them to reside immediately after receiving a diagnosis.
-In these early stages of the disease when signs of Alzheimer’s disease are just beginning to show up, home care can be a great option as the aging loved one can remain in familiar surroundings and enjoy as much independence as possible.
-That said, as the disease progresses, residential care in a memory care facility or long-term care facility may be necessary in order to provide your loved one with the level of care and support they will require once they reach the mid-stage to late-stage point.
+It’s common for families to choose home care for their loved ones, particularly when choosing a place for them to reside immediately after receiving a diagnosis.
+In the early stages of the disease when signs of Alzheimer’s disease are just beginning to show up, home care can be a great option so a person with dementia can remain in familiar surroundings and enjoy as much independence as possible.
+That said, as the disease progresses, residential care in a memory care facility or long-term care facility may be necessary in order to provide your loved one with the level of care and support they will require once they reach the mid-stage to late-stage point dementia.

 There’s a wide spectrum of services offered to seniors with Alzheimer’s or seniors living with a type of dementia, including memory care facilities and in-home care options.
 When making a long-term care plan, make sure to carefully evaluate each and every option, as it will affect your aging loved one’s mental health and overall quality of life.
 Among the many factors you’ll need to consider, keep their safety in mind – particularly if their Alzheimer’s has caused them to exhibit aggressive behavior or an increased tendency to wander.

 In-Home Care / Home Health Services

-In-home care services allow a person with Alzheimer’s or other dementias to stay living in his or her own home, by receiving care “in place”.
+In-home care services allow a person with Alzheimer’s or other dementia symptoms to stay living in his or her own home, by receiving care “in place”.

 Not all in-home care services are created equal.
 For example, some in-home care services provide non-medical care, while others may offer some level of medical assistance.
-Often, when in-home services involve medical care given by a licensed health professional (such as a nurse or physical therapist), the services will be referred to as “home health services”.
+Often, when in-home services involve medical care given by a licensed health professional (such as licensed nurses or physical therapists), the services will be referred to as “home health services”.

-Companionship services, personal care and hygiene services, homemaking services, and skilled nursing care are among the most common in-home care services provided to seniors in the U.S.
+Companionship services, physical activity services, personal care, and hygiene services, homemaking services, and skilled nursing care are among the most common in-home care services provided to seniors in the U.S.

 Adult Day Care Centers

 Adult day care centers provide family members and caregivers an opportunity for respite, whether they need a self-care day or if they have other obligations to fulfill for a day.
 However, when it comes to seniors with Alzheimer’s disease or another form of dementia, caregivers tend to get nervous about their aging loved ones’ safety and ability to attend an adult care center.
-That said, it’s important to realize that there are adult day care centers who specialize in providing daycare services for seniors with cognitive impairment and dementia and Alzheimer’s disease.
+That said, it’s important to realize that there are adult day care centers that specialize in providing daycare services for seniors with cognitive impairment and dementia and Alzheimer’s disease.

 Respite Care Services

 Geriatric care managers usually consist of trained medical professionals, like a nurse or social worker with the proper background and training.
 They can offer services and support in-home care and care planning for seniors both with or without Alzheimer’s disease and other forms of dementia.
 A geriatric care manager may: